A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: Preliminaries

-The presence of the coefficients of the Lie bracket in the above formula suggests a possible relation between the flip $\kappa_Q$ and the Lie bracket of vector fields on $Q$.
-This is indeed the case, as the below result explains.
+The presence of the coefficients of the Lie bracket in formula \eqref{eqn:kappa_coord} suggests a possible relation between the flip $\kappa_Q$ and the Lie bracket of vector fields on $Q$.
+This is indeed the case, as explained in Par.
+6.13 of \cite{Kolar_Michor_Slovak_1993}.
+As a consequence, a smooth distribution $D\subset \T Q$ is integrable if and only if $\T D$ is $\kappa_Q$-invariant {\change (cf. Proposition~\ref{prop:int_distr} below).}